vala-lang/vala-docs/docs/tutorials/programming-language/main/02-00-basics/02-07-language-elements.md

 ```

 In this case you can use
-Vala's default argument feature for method parameters in order to achieve a similar behaviour with just one method.
+Vala's default argument feature for method parameters in order to achieve a similar behavior with just one method.
 You can define default values for the last parameters of a method, so that you don't
 have to pass them explicitly to a method call: